RoyZ-iwnl/M6A2-ADATS/README.md

 - To use point-detonate mode, make sure the [Proximity] suffix is not present

-- *These are HE rounds so actual penetration may not be the same as the table
-- **These are <i>up to</i> values so not every fragment will perform the same
 -
 ## Mod Configuration (in UserData/MelonPreferences.cfg):
 - I suggest getting Notepad++ so it would be easier to identify each category